GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/saxml-on-gke/README.md

 - Execute the `terraform apply` command

-#### Impersonating the automation service account
+##### Impersonating the automation service account

-To be able to use the automation service account, the account that will be used to run Terraform commands needs to  have the `iam.serviceAccountTokenCreator` rights on the automation service account.
+To be able to use the automation service account, the account that will be used to run Terraform commands in the other deployment stages needs to  have the `iam.serviceAccountTokenCreator` rights on the automation service account.
 You can grant this permission using the following command.
 Make sure to set the AUTOMATION_SERVICE_ACCOUNT and TERRAFORM_USER_ACCOUNT variables to the email addresses of the accounts in your environment.

 ```
 AUTOMATION_SERVICE_ACCOUNT=you-automation-service-account-name@jk-mlops-dev.iam.gserviceaccount.com